ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 kubectl get pods
 ```

-## Step 4: Verify Pod
+## Step 4: Verify Application

-Verify that the application in the container inside pod is running properly.
+Verify that the application in the container inside the pod is running properly.

 ```
 # Start shell session inside the container